plokhotnyuk/jsoniter-scala/README.md

 serializing of `null` Scala values and parsing immediately to them in generated codecs
-5. **Ergonomics**: have preconfigured defaults for the safest and common usage that can be easily altered by compile- and run-time configuration instances, combined with compile-time annotations and implicits, embrace the textual representation of JSON providing a pretty printing option, provide a hex dump in the parse error message to speed up the view of an error context
+5. **Ergonomics**: have preconfigured defaults for the safest and common usage that can be easily altered by compile- and run-time configuration instances, combined with compile-time annotations and implicits, embrace the textual representation of JSON providing a pretty printing option, provide a hex dump in the error message to speed up the view of an error context

 The library targets JDK 8+ and GraalVM 19+ (including compilation to native images) without any platform restrictions.